upcliujie/mesa/docs/meson.rst

    meson setup builddir/ --native-file custom-llvm.ini

-For selecting llvm-config for cross compiling a `"cross file" <https://mesonbuild.com/Cross-compilation.html#defining-the-environment>`__ should be used.
+For selecting :program:`llvm-config` for cross compiling a `"cross file" <https://mesonbuild.com/Cross-compilation.html#defining-the-environment>`__ should be used.
 It uses the same format as the native file above: